ccmmf/workflows/phase_1a_single_site_almond/README.md

 ```

 Complication one: The `model-sipnet-git` container has its own copy of Sipnet stored at a different path than the one `single_site_almond.xml` is expecting.
 You can edit the XML directly, or do as shown here and create a `sipnet.git` symlink in the run directory, pointing to a path that (probably) doesn't exist on your host system but that does work when apptainer is active.
-This will overwrite any existing link created by `tools/install_sipnet.sh`.
+**Note:** This will overwrite any existing link created by `tools/install_sipnet.sh`, so beware if switching back and forth between native and container runs in the same directory.

 ```{sh}
 APPTAINER_SIPNET_PATH=$(apptainer run model-sipnet-git_develop.sif which sipnet.git)